 While snails usually eat the leaves of younger plants, they’ll much on almost any plant in your garden.

-Like slugs, snails leave behind trails of slime, usually on the surfaces of leaves.
+Like slugs, snails leave behind slime trails, usually on the surfaces of leaves.

-Snails eat mostly at night and early in the morning.
+Snails eat primarily at night and early in the morning.

-Since snails hibernate during the winter, they feed more heavily at the end of summer and throughout the fall.
+Since snails hibernate during the winter, they feed more heavily at the end of summer and fall.

 When aphids attack a plant, they do it en masse.
 You can usually spot aphids swarming around a plant’s upper leaves.